forntoh/LcdMenu/docs/source/overview/items/item-widget.rst

 You can add widget items dynamically to the ItemWidget using :cpp:func:`BaseItemManyWidgets::addWidget`, :cpp:func:`BaseItemManyWidgets::addWidgetAt` functions or remove them using the :cpp:func:`BaseItemManyWidgets::removeWidget` function at runtime to update the widgets based on user input or other conditions.

+When dynamically adding or removing widgets, ensure proper memory management.
+Each widget is allocated dynamically, and failing to release unused widgets can lead to memory leaks, especially in long-running applications.
+Always delete or reuse widgets appropriately to maintain optimal memory usage.

 The following are examples of how to create ItemWidget widgets.

 .. code-block:: c++